Tanja888/funddata-assessment/README.md

 The purpose of this assessment was to explore different concepts in data analysis with practical examples.
 It contains two parts, one with the practical exercises for various topics relevant for data analysis and the other one describing and visualising the main concepts of the normal distribution.

 # Repository
-The repository contain the folder practicals with five notebooks and two csv files with data sets, normal distribution notebook, images, Readme file and .gitignore
+The repository contain the folder practicals with five notebooks and two csv files with data sets, normal distribution notebook, images, Readme file and .gitignore.
 Repository URL: https://github.com/Tanja888/funddata-assessment

 # Technologies